 One exception may be if your characters are stalling in order to avoid talking about something that is major and impactful to the plot.
 When it’s used as a device to set the mood or tone of a scene, it’s acceptable.

 #3 – Keep it brief and impactful

-Dialogue in books is not meant to read in the way we actually speak.
+Dialogue in books is not meant to read in the way we actually speak—not full conversations, at least.
 If it did, each book would be exceptionally longer, due in part to the fact that humans often say a lot of pointless things.

 When it comes to writing dialogue in your book, you have to keep it briefer and more poignant than in real life.

 A great way to get to the meat of the dialogue is to cut out everything that doesn’t immediately impact the scene.

 A quick, “Hey, how’s is going?” isn’t necessary unless the other character’s state is vital to the scene.
 This, however, doesn’t include if your character is meeting someone for the first time, obviously.

 Essentially, anything that does not further develop your character, the plot, or any subplots should be cut.